This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 As this is the first firmware upgrade to make use of the new Operating System, it is not released as per the usual way.
-Users will have to manually download the firmware from the online download page and install via USB.
+Users will have to manually download the firmware from the online download page and install it via USB.
 It will not be possible to directly update from the printer menu, and there will be no active notification prompt to do so.
-Firmware 6.0, or a hotfixed version will be release through the regular channels at a further date.
+Firmware 6.0, or a hotfixed version will be released through the regular channels at a further date.

-Upgraded to Debian Buster.
+- Upgraded to Debian Buster.
 Firmware 6.0 introduces an update to the operating system of the printers.
-This upgrade brings security improvements to the printer, and patches some known vulnerabilities.
+This upgrade brings security improvements to the printer and patches some known vulnerabilities.

-Note on the Wi-Fi setup: The Wi-Fi setup captive portal, used to connect to printer to Wi-Fi has on occasions not worked as intended.
+- Note on the Wi-Fi setup: The Wi-Fi setup captive portal, used to connect to a printer to Wi-Fi has on occasions not worked as intended.
 Rebooting the printer, or using an alternative device to connect to the captive portal has usually resolved this case.

 October 20, 2020

-Firmware 5.8.2 is a patch upgrade to the 5.8.1.
-In this release we have introduced a loading error wizard for the Pro Bundle which catches errors whereby loading would have failed.
+Firmware 5.8.2 is a patch upgrade to 5.8.1.
+In this release, we have introduced a loading error wizard for the Pro Bundle which catches errors whereby loading would have failed.
 The wizard provides the user with a chance to recover from this error.
 Furthermore, improvements to the NFC reading mean that the Pro Bundle should more often correctly read the filament type and material left.

 Ultimaker S5 Pro Bundle